 The app has played a very relevant role as a distribution and operation channel.
 In recent years, facial recognition has been incorporated to strengthen the security of our customers and new innovative functionalities in the world of payments, such as sending money by proximity and paying and charging with QR in affiliated businesses.
-By the end of 2022, we will have more than 17 million digital customers.
+As of September 2023, the company had close to 22 million digital customers.